Kurganinsk: History

 It was founded in 1855 as the stanitsa of Kurgannaya (Курга́нная) by the Cossacks.
+According to the 1926 census, it had a population of 13,717, 65.2% Russian and 30.1% Ukrainian.
 It was renamed and granted town status in 1961.

 Administrative and municipal status

 Within the framework of administrative divisions, Kurganinsk serves as the administrative center of Kurganinsky District.
 As an administrative division, it is, together with two rural localities, incorporated within Kurganinsky District as the Town of Kurganinsk.
 As a municipal division, the Town of Kurganinsk is incorporated within Kurganinsky Municipal District as Kurganinskoye Urban Settlement.